The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Flagstaff Brewing Company

-Located downtown on the north side of the train tracks, Flagstaff Brewing Company is a casual, friendly place to have a beer among fellow travelers and locals, alike.
 The Three-Pin Pale Ale is a good pick for a pint – or a Blackbird Porter if you’d prefer a dark beer.
 And, if you are feeling peckish, the Black & Bleu Burger might hit the spot!

 Hops on Birch

-Flagstaff Bars at The Weatherford Hotel
+Bars at the Weatherford

 Monte Vista Cocktail Lounge

-The renowned Monte Vista Lounge is definitely one of the cool things to see in Flagstaff!
-During Prohibition the bar housed a bootlegging operation.
-Today, the Monte V operates on two levels; with the upstairs cocktail bar offering free pool and darts during the daily happy hour (4-9pm).
-In addition to live music and karaoke nights, the lounge is said to be haunted by former patrons.
+Today, the Monte V operates on two levels; with the upstairs cocktail bar offering free pool and darts during happy hour.
+It’s also said to be haunted by former patrons!

 Our List of 24 Fabulous Things To Do in Flagstaff, Arizona